COGS108/Overview/COGS108-Syllabus.md

 # COURSE MATERIALS
 - There is no textbook
-- All materials will be provided on GitHub
+- All materials will be provided on GitHub/datahub
 - iclickers will NOT be used this quarter

 # CLASS TECHNOLOGY